ballerina-platform/ballerina-dev-website/learn/guides/observing-ballerina-programs/observing-your-application-with-choreo.md

 ## Step 3 - Observing the Ballerina Service

 1. Once the configuration file has been created, execute the command below to pass it to the Ballerina program with the `BAL_CONFIG_FILES` environment variable.
-This is not necessary if the `Config.toml` file is present in the current working directory.
+   >**Tip:** This is not necessary if the `Config.toml` file is present in the current working directory.

     ```bash
     $ BAL_CONFIG_FILES=<path-to-conf>/Config.toml bal run --observability-included hello_world.bal